Skip to main content

 Pick your plants

-Use the chart above to see how many of each plant fit in one square — anywhere from 1 (tomatoes, peppers) to 16 (radishes, carrots).
+Use the chart below to see how many of each plant fit in one square — anywhere from 1 (tomatoes, peppers) to 16 (radishes, carrots).

 3